ACMLCZH/IntelligentMusicPlayer/README.md

 - By combining dynamic playlist management and AI-driven music creation, our music player offers a novel and interactive experience, empowering users to personalize and enjoy their music in ways traditional players cannot.

+- We have added numerous test cases for both the front-end and back-end.
+The back-end test coverage has reached 90%.
+For detailed information about the test cases, please refer to [Test](test.md).

+- For the API reference, please refer to [API](api.md).

 ## Usage: